 One or two object labels which describe the attributes of the object

-The proposed SEI message uses persistence mechanism so that only the changed object need to be re-signaled.
+The proposed SEI message uses persistence mechanism for the object parameters so that only the changed object need to be re-signaled.
 For example, if a first detected object stays stationary in the current picture relative to previous coded pictures and a second detected object moves from one picture to another, then only the parameters of the second object needs to be signaled in the current SEI message, and the location/bounding box information of the first object can be copied from previous SEI messages.

 To meet different requirements of object shape accurate for various applications, two methods, i.e., bounding box and bounding polygon, are proposed to describe the object location and shape.
 In case of bounding polygon, the number of vertices is not fixed to be four, but signalled as part of the SEI message.
 So for an object with a simple shape (such as triangle or rectangle) or for an application that doesn’t require accurate shape information, the video analyser can signal a small number of vertices or just signal a box to save the bits; for an object with complex shape or for an application that requires accurate representation of the object shape (for example a video conferencing application that uses object contour information to provide virtual background functionality), the video analyser can signal a large number of vertices to represent the object boundary.